-When running the agent you will also need the Contrast service running in the background.
 When installing the Contrast Go agent in a container, you just need to follow these steps in your container image file.

-If you would like to explore a sample application using the Go agent and running the Contrast service in a separate container, see the Go Test Bench open source project.
+If you would like to explore a sample application using the Go agent in a separate container, see the Go Test Bench open source project.